-L 141.
-Produce Status Report: YN/YKFP - Klickitat Project Status Report.
+K 141.
+Produce Other Report: YN/YKFP - Klickitat Project Status Report

-Produce a status report identifying the accomplishments for each work element of the Klickitat Management, Data & Habitat Contract
+Produce an annual report detailing the accomplishments for each work element of the Klickitat Management, Data & Habitat Contract

-TADIXD

 a.)
 Prepare and submit Contract overlaps Federal FY; 1st Status

 progress reports as required Report is for two months of the 3rd

 by contract Quarter the first FY.

 b.)
 Prepare and submit 2nd Status Report

 progress reports as required

 by contract

 c.)
 Prepare and submit 3rd Status Report

-progress reports as required -
+progress reports as required

 by contract

 d.)
 Prepare and submit 4th Status Report

-progress reports as required -
+progress reports as required

 by contract

 e.)
 Prepare and submit 5th Status Report, contract overlaps

 progress reports as required Federal FY; this will be the last Status

 by contract Report due for this contract and will be a

-- one month report
+one month report

-Task a. -e.): Project Status Reports were prepared and submitted to BPA's PISCES webbased reporting system.
+Task a. - e.): Project Status Reports were prepared and submitted to BPA's PISCES webbased reporting system.